INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 > If we now try to encode our penguin, we obtain a result that does not disclose any pattern or similarity in between plaintext blocks.
 > ![[correct penpen.png|275]]

 Biggest issue with this method is that it is way slower.
 	*We lost our parallelism feature as each block requires the output of the previous one in order to be encoded correctly.*
 Furthermore, if a problem happens on a block (network issue, an adversary modify it), it impacts the following block, which will now contain gibberish value.

 ### Counter Mode (CTR)
-*Parallel encoding (we can encode all blocks at the same time)*
+*Parallel encoding

 We take a base **nonce** (an integer value that is unique to this communication).
 We will have `n` nonces, one for each block.
 Each block nonce will be incremented by one as we go forward in the blocks.
 	*In other words, the algorithm will do `nonce++` for each block*

-We encode each nonce with our algorithm and our secret key, which will produce `n` ciphertexts-version of nonces (one per block):
+We encrypt each nonce with our algorithm and our secret key, which will produce `n` ciphertexts-version of nonces (one per block):
 	base nonce = 10; 3 blocks
 	nonce + 1 -> E(k) -> CN1: 1001...
 	nonce + 2 -> E(k) -> CN2: 0101...